 Each room in your home should tell a story.
 We use home automation as a tool to help you set the mood, letting you go from formal to intimate with the push of a button, depending on how you want to use the space.

 We can sync your home to your favorite smart device so that changing the lighting is simple and intuitive.
 We will also make sure that your most important lights are able to be turned on and off the old-fashioned way.

 We use superior products from the following manufacturers:

 Types of Lighting:

 There are three basic types of lighting.
 A good lighting plan uses each of them to provide the right amount of light and set the desired mood for the task and time of day.

 Task lighting is used to provide the right amount of light needed in a specific location to accomplish a task.
-Good task lighting makes your space more useable.
+Good task lighting makes your space more usable.
 It also makes the activity more enjoyable and less taxing by reducing eyestrain.
-Task lighting can include ceiling-mounted pendant lights, under cabinet lights as well as floor and table lights.
+Task lighting can include ceiling-mounted pendant lights, under-cabinet lights as well as floor and table lights.